grmarxer/Openstack/Configuring_MAC_Masquerade/Configuring_MAC_Masquerade_Openstack.md

     +-----------------------+-------------------------------------------------------------------------------------+
     ```

 5. On the internal side create the OpenStack Fixed IP that you will use for your BIG-IP floating self-ip.
-In this example the VIP IP is `172.16.4.100`
+In this example the floating self-ip is `172.16.4.100`

     ```
     neutron port-create --fixed-ip ip_address=172.16.4.100  --security-group demo network4